Diabetes is a rapidly increasing world-wide epidemic

 Retinal photocoagulation, developed over 60 years ago, has historically been the most important treatment to prevent visual loss from DR. With retinal photocoagulation, a laser is used to burn and destroy parts of the retina.
 Compared to doing nothing, retinal photocoagulation decreased the risk of vision loss.
 However, burning the retina caused problems of its own, due to the damage and inflammation it caused.
 In many cases, patients lost vision due to retinal photocoagulation alone.

-The unique safety of RPT allows treatment of diabetic retinopathy to be performed earlier than ever before; preventively, before vision loss or severe complications of DR develop.
+The unique safety of VPT™ allows treatment of diabetic retinopathy to be performed earlier than ever before; preventively, before vision loss or severe complications of DR develop.
+Preventive treatment is always more effective than treatment of more advanced complications of disease.
+With VPT™, prevention is now possible.

-In recent years, drugs injected into the eye have been shown to be effective for the treatment of more advanced complications of DR. For maximum effectiveness, these injections need to be performed every 4-6 weeks for years, as problems may recur once the injections are stopped.
+In recent years, drugs injected into the eye have been shown to be effective for the treatment of more advanced complications of DR. For maximum effectiveness, these injections need to be performed every 4-6 weeks, for years, as problems may recur once the injections wear off.
+By treating earlier with VPT™, the need for drug injections can be reduced, or – in most patients – eliminated entirely.
+And unlike drug injections, VPT™ is long-lasting and has no known adverse treatment effects.

-RPT can be used in connection with drugs to improve the effectiveness of treatment.
+RPT can also be used in combination with drugs, to improve the effectiveness of treatment.
 Such combination treatment can reduce the number of eye injections required to prevent vision loss.
-Given earlier, however, RPT may prevent the need for eye injections at all, by slowing or stopping progression of your diabetic retinopathy.
+Given earlier, however, VPT™ may prevent the need for eye injections at all, and can reverse progression and severity of your diabetic retinopathy.